 Version Introduced: ODBC 3.0

-[Input] Pointer to the data buffer containing the name of the .dsn file.
-A .dsn extension is appended to all file names that do not already have a .dsn extension.
-The value in *lpszFileName must be a null-terminated string.
+[Input] Pointer to the name of the File DSN.
+A DSN extension is appended to all file names that do not already have a DSN extension.

-[Input] Pointer to the data buffer containing the name of the application.
+[Input] Pointer to the name of the application.
 This is "ODBC" for the ODBC section.
-The value in *lpszAppName must be a null-terminated string.

-[Input] Pointer to the data buffer containing the name of the key to be read.
+[Input] Pointer to the name of the key to be read.
 See "Comments" for reserved keywords.
-The value in *lpszAppName must be a null-terminated string.

 The function returns TRUE if it is successful, FALSE if it fails.